cap-js/docs/java/query-api.md

 `Upsert` statements don't have a where clause.
 Just as with bulk [Updates](#bulk-update) and [Inserts](#single-insert), the key values of the entity that is upserted are extracted from the data.
 ::: tip
-The upsert data must contain values for all keys and `not null` elements of the entity.
+The upsert data must contain values for all mandatory elements, including the entity keys.
 :::